karolsudol/kaizoku/nft/README.md

 - [`5.updateMetadata.ts`](./scripts/5.updateMetadata.ts)
 - [`6.createNFTs.ts`](./scripts/6.createNFTs.ts)

-After reviewing the code in each of these scripts, try running each in order.

 > **Note:** Running each of these scripts may save some various bits of data to a `.local_keys`
 > folder within this repo for use by the other scripts later in this ordered list.
 Therefore,